nithyaramakrishnan/data-shield/install.md

   * {{site.data.keyword.containershort_notm}}
   * {{site.data.keyword.registryshort_notm}}

 * An SGX-enabled Kubernetes cluster.
-Currently, SGX can be enabled on a bare metal cluster with node type: `mb3c.4x32` or `ms3c.4x32.1.9tb.ssd`.
+Currently, SGX can be enabled on a bare metal cluster with node type: `mb2c.4x32` or `ms2c.4x32.1.9tb.ssd`.
 If you don't have one, you can use the following steps to help ensure that you create the cluster that you need.

+  To see the `mb2c.4x32` option, you must check the **Ubuntu 16** operating system.
+  {: note}

   1. Prepare to [create your cluster](/docs/containers?topic=containers-clusters#cluster_prepare).

   2. Ensure that you have the [required permissions](/docs/containers?topic=containers-users) to create a cluster.